matheus-rech/nlp-sr/replit.md

-# Otto-SR: Complete Single-File Application
+# Otto-SR: Production LLM Screening Tool v3.0

 ## Overview

-Otto-SR is a comprehensive web application for systematic review screening built as a single-file FastAPI application.
-The application combines a Python backend with an embedded HTML/CSS/JavaScript frontend to provide a complete solution for academic research screening workflows.
+Otto-SR is a comprehensive systematic review screening application built as a single-file FastAPI application with advanced multi-provider LLM support.
+The application combines a Python backend with an embedded HTML/CSS/JavaScript frontend to provide a complete solution for academic research screening workflows with sophisticated AI assistance.

-The application uses a monolithic single-file architecture where both the server-side logic and client-side interface are contained within `main.py`, making it easy to deploy and maintain.
+The application uses a monolithic single-file architecture where both the server-side logic and client-side interface are contained within `main.py`, making it easy to deploy and maintain while supporting multiple LLM providers through LangChain integration.

 ## System Architecture